mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Make the sketch colored, alternative version
 """"""""""""""""""""""""""""""""""""""""""""

-Or, right-click the layer, go to layer properties, and untick ‘blue’.
+Or, |mouseright| on the layer, go to layer properties, and untick ‘blue’.
 This works easier with a single layer sketch, while the above works best with multi-layer sketches.

 Super-thin lines
 ----------------